Dog Biting Top of Paws Could Mean Yeast

 What does the FDA say about shampoo ingredients?

 The FDA is responsible for regulating pet products, including shampoos.
 While they have guidelines in place for pet products, including shampoos, they do not specifically approve individual products or their ingredients.
 So, it’s essential for you as a pet owner to read product labels and avoid shampoos containing potentially harmful ingredients.
+For example, PawPurity is transparent in its labeling.
+If you don’t understand what an ingredient is, look it up.
+There are many potentially toxins that manufactures use in unregulated dog shampoos so keep a watchful eye and understand what you are putting on your dog.

 Illnesses caused by chemical-based shampoos

 There have been reported cases of pets experiencing adverse reactions to chemical-based shampoos.
 These reactions can range from mild skin irritation to more severe allergic reactions.
 In some instances, exposure to certain harmful chemicals over time could contribute to long-term health issues in pets.
-Dogs biting tops of paws is just one common issue caused by chemical-based products produced for our furbabies.
+Dogs biting the tops of paws is one common issue caused by chemical-based products produced for our furbabies.

 Natural ingredients: A safer alternative